Integration tests enable you to deploy a contract in the NEARDocumentation Index

 Using Testnet

-NEAR Workspaces is set up so that you can write tests once and run them against a local Sandbox node (the default behavior) or against NEAR TestNet.
+NEAR Sandbox is set up so that you can write tests once and run them against a local Sandbox node (the default behavior) or against NEAR TestNet.
 Some reasons this might be helpful:- Gives higher confidence that your contracts work as expected

 - You can test against deployed testnet contracts